-By 2012 the technology of handheld GPS instruments was very advanced with an accuracy good enough to make them a suitable tool for field research, so the decision was made to surf the internet for an instrument with the most suitable specification.
+By 2012 the technology of handheld GPS instruments was very advanced with an accuracy good enough to make them a suitable tool for field research, so I decided to surf the internet for an instrument with the most suitable specification.
 I settled on the Garmin GPSMAP 62 and carried out some field tests to check the accuracy.
-Results varied from nearly perfect too, in the worst case, eight metres of error when compared with known Ordnance Survey (OS) co-ordinates established by professional surveying instruments.
-Because of these variations, it was necessary to revisit critical sites to re-record the co-ordinates and take an average of several readings.
+Results varied from nearly perfect to eight metres of error in the worst case compared with known Ordnance Survey (OS) coordinates established by professional surveying instruments.
+Because of these variations, it was necessary to revisit critical sites to re-record the coordinates and take an average of several readings.

-Buoyed up by these satisfying results I was keen to use these new-found techniques to discover other lost sites.
+Encouraged by these satisfying results, I was keen to use these newfound techniques to discover other lost sites.
 The first I looked at was the Mount Pleasant Barrow on Whitmoor Common.
 This is marked on The OS as the site of an Ancient Monument no longer existing.
-The coordinates on the OS were noted as was the coordinates of the point on Mount Pleasant line being at a bearing of 252.22 degrees and one Druid Mile from the base point (Whitmoor Barrow).
-The common is a flat area of land surrounded by woodland to the north, a railway to the east, and with roads on the other two sides.
-On reaching the supposed site of the Ancient Monument nothing could be made out amidst the rough tussocky grass, but on navigating to the predicted point on the pattern some seventeen metres to the north-west a circular bank some seven metres in diameter could just be made out beneath the scrubby birch trees (see photos at header MOUNT PLEASANT LINE).
+The coordinates on the OS were noted, as was the coords of the point on my alignments.
+On reaching the Ancient Monument’s supposed site, nothing could be made out amidst the rough tussocky grass.
+Still, on navigating to the predicted point on the pattern, some seventeen metres to the north-west, a circular bank some seven metres in diameter could just be made out beneath the scrubby birch trees (see photos at header MOUNT PLEASANT LINE).

 This page needs the addition of later work, such as the use of LIDAR.